Close

 Transparency

-ULIPs offer transparency in terms of costs, charges, and investment performance.
-Insurance companies provide detailed information about the various charges associated with ULIPs, including premium allocation charges, policy administration charges, fund management charges, and mortality charges.
-Additionally, policyholders have access to regular updates on the performance of their investment portfolio, enabling informed decision-making.
+ULIPs offer transparency in regard to its costs, charges, and investment performance.
+Insurance companies usually provide elaborate reports on the various charges that are related to ULIPs, such as premium allocation charges, policy administration charges, fund management charges, and mortality charges.
+Moreover, policyholders can also access frequent reports concerning the performance of their investment portfolio and thus make informed decisions.

 Lock-In Period